dnspghana-NAT/Cybersecurity--Penetration-Testing-W2/README.md

 ![Screenshot of dnsrecon](https://github.com/dnspghana-NAT/Cybersecurity--Penetration-Testing-W2/blob/1bc18df97991834063525987e10e660e4085d3e7/SCREENSHOT%20DNSRECON%20AS%20OUTPUT%20KALI%20TOOL.PNG)

 6.2 **How is the information revealed useful to an attacker**

       *dnsrecon maps the target's entire DNS footprint:
       * mail servers,
       *DNS software version (Bind 9.16.23),
        *SPF policy
        *CPanel service records.
        * Each record is a potential foothold and helps an attacker understand the email and hosting setup

+Conclusively on the project module one,  footprinting and Reconnaissance is crucial because Reconnaissance is the first stage of every real attack.
+Before touching a target, an attacker quietly builds a complete profile of it using only public information, exactly the tools in this task. whois and DNS tools (nslookup, dnsrecon) reveal who owns the domain, its real IP address, its hosting provider and its mail servers. whatweb and curl fingerprint the exact software and versions running, which an attacker matches against known vulnerabilities. wafw00f warns them whether a firewall is watching, so they know how careful to be.None of these tools attack the target.
+They only read what is already public, which is exactly why footprinting is so powerful and so hard to detect.
+The more an organization leaks, the easier every later stage of the attack becomes.
+This is also why defenders run the same tools on themselves: to see what an attacker would see, and to reduce it.

+# WEEK 2 PROJECT MODULE 5

+## NETWORK SCANNING WITH ZENMAP

+**Background**

+Zenmap is the official GUI version of Nmap which can be used on Windows PC.
+It is a security scanner software tool which is used by Cybersecurity professionals & Hackers.
+It is a multi-platform (Linux, Windows, Mac OS X, BSD, etc.) free and open source application which aims to make Nmap easy for beginners to use while providing advanced features for experienced Nmap users.
+Frequently used scans can be saved as profiles to make them easy to run repeatedly.

+2.**# ACTIVITIES PERFORMED UNDER THE MODULES 5**
+2.1 **Activity**: Download & install Zenmap from official website on your Windows PC
+      What was done: Zenmap was downloaded from the official website on the windows computer through: https://nmap.org/download.html